rafaelfernandesbrgo/Twiter-Clone/README.md

 # Twiter Clone
- Apenas estudando layout com clone do Twiter em html e puro css
+Just studying layout with Twiter clone in html and pure css

 Look how it was: